Agger (river)

-The Agger is a river in Germany, a right tributary of the Sieg in North Rhine-Westphalia.
+The Agger (/de/) is a river in Germany, a right tributary of the Sieg in North Rhine-Westphalia.
 It is 69.5 km long.
 Its source is in the Sauerland hills, near Meinerzhagen.
 It winds through the towns Engelskirchen, Overath and Lohmar.
 Near Siegburg the Agger flows into the Sieg.

 Tributaries

 The following rivers are tributaries to the river Agger (from source to mouth):